SGERfjs/l2next-crypto/README.md

 # Building solution

-To perform a Windows build using a 32/64-bit:
+To perform a Windows build using a 32/64-bit run:

-Open ./Build/LineageCrypto.sln in Visual Studio and select **Build > Build Solution**.
+`yo node-cmake:build`.